rebelsky/sams-assorted-musings-reflections/eng207-3b-drafting.md

 So this morning, I sat down and told myself I'd make progress.
+I wrote more-or-less nonstop from about 9:30 a.m. to about 1:30 p.m.
+That is, I wrote.
+And wrote.
+And wrote.
+And edited, And rearranged.
+And rewrote.
+And thought.
+And cursed.
+And everything else that happens for composition.
+I'm surprised at how focused I was.
+I usually work with music.
+I didn't notice when the music stopped.
+I usually break for email messages.
+I didn't notice when they arrived.
+I usually talk to Michelle.
+She may have talked to me, but I'm not sure I completely noticed [2,3].

-I wrote more-or-less nonstop from about 9:30 a.m. to about 1:30 p.m. and finished a rough draft.
-I shared it with Michelle because she asked.
-Then I sat down to write the assignment [2].
+Eventually, I finished something I could call an acceptable draft.
+I shared it with Michelle because she asked [4].
+Then I sat down to write the assignment [5].
 I know that's backwards.
 But I'd been thinking about the assignment for as long as I'd been thinking about the essay.
 It's just that, as in the case of the essay, I had scattered notes, rather than actual text.

 Rereading the model piece was helpful.
 Finding the model piece was also helpful; it appears that I had managed to conflate two pieces in my head.
 Fascinating.
 In any case, as I reread the model piece, I found not just the challenges to myself I had anticipated, but also a few more.
-You'll find them when I post the assignment [3].
+You'll find them when I post the assignment [6].
 As you might expect, those challenges led me to go back to the piece, edit, rewrite, and even restructure.
-Since my inclination is often to add, rather than to cut, I also had to consider effects [4].
+Since my inclination is often to add, rather than to cut, I also had to consider effects [7].
 Adding in one place meant cutting elsewhere.
 Replacing was a good strategy, at times.

 Now it's 4:00 p.m.
-[5].
-I've spent close to a whole day on the essay [6].
+[8].
+I've spent close to a whole day on the essay [9].
 It seems best to take some time off and revisit it late tomorrow.
 I expect that I'll find a lot to change.
 I'll need to remember what one of Michelle's mentors told her: "Perfect is the enemy of good enough."
 In any case, what I'm writing is not the